atsanna/SimplePowerRegs/README.txt

 to make a v2 or v3, since v4 builds on both of them, but v1 is still quite useful for smaller loads.

-This may be a little different than the way software folks like to think of versions.